Things you may want to know more about

 We want to do everything we can to make sure everyone is as relaxed as possible and knows what they need to do on your wedding day.
 A rehearsal (wherever it may be) goes a long way towards that.

-A rehearsal fee applies to cover the cost of my travel and extra time required.
+A rehearsal fee applies to cover the cost of my travel and extra time required,.
+The cost is based on location, day and time.

 "When can we start?"